Contents

 For example, ProcureDesk integrates with QuickBooks and Xero, and the integration is real-time.

 You don’t have to press a button to sync the data with the accounting system.
-As soon as the PO is approved, ProcureDesk calls the accounting system and creates the purchase order automatically.
+When the PO is approved, ProcureDesk calls the accounting system and automatically creates the purchase order.
 Want to see the integration in action?
 Click on the button below to schedule a free product tour.

 The above section talked about must-have features for a purchase order management system.
-This section will talk about the two common add-on features available for most purchase order systems.
+This section will discuss the two common add-on features available for most purchase order systems.

 With inventory management, you can keep track of the on-hand quantity of the stocked items.